apexlang/apexlang.io/docs/specification.md

 The annotation examples above shows a validation scenario but annotations are not limited to this purpose.
 The developer has the freedom to extend the code generation tool to leverage annotations for their application's needs.
 In the `Customer` example, the developer could use these annotations to generate `validate` methods on each of the generated object types.

-Directives are used to ensure that an annotation's arguments match and an expected format.
+Directives are used to ensure that an annotation's arguments match an expected format.
 For constraining a numeric or length range, the directive for `@range` might look like this:

 ```apexlang
 directive @range(min: u32, max: u32)